 It’s no secret that in just a few years, our cars will be able to take us wherever we want to while we relax.
 That could potentially enhance our quality of life considerably.
 It may sound fictional or imaginary, but the autonomous vehicle revolution is underway.
 The fact that self-driving cars have already started being produced is quite impressive.
 The future of transportation is bright, and self-driving cars are blazing the path.
 But amid all of the buzz you may be wondering, how do self-driving cars work?

 Many cars today are actually semi-autonomous already.
 Some have features like self-parking.
 Completely autonomous cars are entering the scene.
-Tesla has already started selling autonomous solutions, and Google is planning to drop an autonomous vehicle product line on the market by 2020.
+Tesla has already started selling autonomous solutions, and Google is planning to drop an autonomous vehicle product line on the market this year.

 To Err is Human